-From 1916 to 1979, Long Hill was the summer home of noted author and editor of The Atlantic Monthly, Ellery Sedgwick.
+From 1916 to 1978, Long Hill was the summer home of noted author and editor of The Atlantic Monthly, Ellery Sedgwick, and his family.
 He summered here with his first wife, Mabel Cabot Sedgwick, an accomplished horticulturist, gardener, and author of The Garden Month by Month, and his second wife, Marjorie Russell Sedgwick, a rare plants specialist—both of whom created a delightful, enchanting landscape, surrounded by more than 100 acres of woodland.

 Today, visitors delight in the beauty of Long Hill’s structured and naturalistic gardens as well as a network of woodland trails.
 A diverse collection of trees, shrubs, and distinctive perennial plants provide color during the growing season, peaking in May and June and providing structure and beauty throughout the year.
 With an ever-growing calendar of public events and festivities, you’ll find ample reason for frequent returns.

 During your visit, start by navigating the main 1.2-mile loop trail, taking in the sweet aromas, vivid colors, and botanical diversity during your amble.
 Around the handsome, Federal-style brick house, five acres of cultivated grounds are laid out in a series of separate garden “rooms,” rendered in a “Garden for Living”-style, accented by ornaments, statuary, and mature plantings that blend seamlessly into the woodlands.
 Elsewhere, you’ll wander past a two-acre vegetable garden, an apple orchard, children’s gardens, and a variety of grounds and facilities—including the publicly accessible Sedgwick Garden Library of reference materials within the main residence—where budding horticulturists receive on-site education from a staff of experts.